cn0047/stash/ed/mySql/index.md

 Types:

 KEY or INDEX: refers to a normal non-unique index.
-Non-distinct values for the index are allowed
+Non-distinct values for the index are allowed.

 UNIQUE: refers to an index where all rows of the index must be unique.